 Knowing the dynamic properties of a machinery foundation is essential for the lifetime and safety of the machine.
-If the frequency of excitation force coincides with one of the natural frequencies of the machine/foundation system, resonance is encountered, a phenomenon in which the vibration amplitude builds up to a dangerously high level.
+If the operating frequency of the I.D.
+Fans coincide with the natural frequencies of the inertia block foundation system, resonance will be encountered.
+The resonance is a phenomenon in which the vibration amplitude can build up to dangerously high levels.
+In this project GeoSonics/Vibra-Tech successfully calculated the dynamic properties of the machinery foundation both theoretically and experimentally.
+These dynamic properties were a key part in determining the final foundation design needed to support the I.D.
+Fans.